 Step 3: Respond to Risks

-Once risks have been quantified, decide on a mitigation strategy and who will be responsible for its implementation.
-Every organization must establish an acceptable level of risk based on a thorough cost benefit analysis.
+Once risks have been quantified, develop and select a mitigation strategy and who will be responsible for its implementation.
+Business units may have to collaborate with risk practitioners and audit professionals to develop adequate controls for corresponding risks.
+Every organization must establish an acceptable level of risk, or risk appetite, based on a thorough cost-benefit analysis.

 When deciding on how to respond to risks, an organization may choose to:

-Remember that putting internal controls in place is one of the most effective mitigation strategies an organization can use.
-The risk of asset misappropriation is a lot easier to reduce when a company is rigorous about segregation of duties, for example.
+Remember, putting internal controls in place is one of the most effective mitigation strategies an organization can use.
+The risk of asset misappropriation is a lot easier to reduce when a company is rigorous about asset management and monitoring, for example.

 Step 4: Monitor and Review Risks

-As with any risk management strategy, there is no such thing as a one-and-done approach to fraud risk assessment.
+With any risk management strategy, there is no such thing as a one-and-done approach to fraud risk.
 A process that requires ongoing monitoring and review, the fraud risk assessment must be refreshed to respond to the changing risk environment.
 Not only can new fraud risks appear due to changes in the risk universe, but their impact can change too.
+Monitoring alone is not enough — as organizations discover gaps and improvement areas in their existing fraud risk management program, they should add those opportunities to the roadmap and continuously augment their program.
+Fraudsters will continue to seek out ways to commit fraud, and companies will need to adjust their approaches to prevent fraud.

 Step 5: Report Risks